back arrow

 5 Key Findings

-1. User Experience: Need for a user-friendly design with intuitive navigation.
+1. Prioritise User Experience: Ensure a user-friendly design with intuitive navigation to address issues caused by unclear information architecture.

-2. Corporate Image: Emphasis on the company’s values, sustainability efforts, and professional image.
+2. Emphasise Corporate Image: Highlight the company’s values, sustainability efforts, and professional image.

-3. Content: Importance of clear communication of news, product details, and ESG initiatives.
+3. Ensure Clear Content: Communicate news, product details, and ESG initiatives effectively.

-5. Features: Apply product comparison tools, unified contact forms, and streamlined navigation.
+5. Incorporate Key Features: Add product comparison tools, unified contact forms, and streamlined navigation.

 UX/UI Design